Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: Results

 Five star clusters are identified in the M13 simulation run, they all lie within the NR of \qty{35}{\pc}, have total stellar masses of more than \qty{5e5}{\Msun}, and have a negative potential gradient.
 Two more overdensities are identified, which pass the first two checks, but have a positive potential gradient.
 The cluster with the highest [Ba/Fe] is presented as the best cluster, with a [Ba/Fe]$=1.3\pm0.2$ and a [Fe/H]\textsubscript{i}$=-0.7\pm0.2$ matching the observations of \citetalias{Gvozdenko2022}.
 The four other star clusters found in the fiducial simulation had similarly high average [Ba/Fe] values and distribution, however, the cluster presented as the best cluster had the highest Ba abundance, in accordance with the rest of \autoref{Tab:Results}.
 Some other clusters had more new star particles than the best cluster, but similar trends in the other properties.

 \autoref{Fig:BestAbundDistr} shows the abundance distributions of the best cluster for the key elements in this study.
 The left panel has the [Fe/H] distribution, with the average value in agreement with the measurement in \citetalias{Gvozdenko2022} which was a requirement for selecting this as the fiducial model.
 The spread of the Fe abundance is much larger than the observations, and also larger than typical [Fe/H] spreads in GCs.
 The [Ba/Fe] distribution is shown in the centre panel, the average matches the observations, and the spread is of a similar size to what was found in \citetalias{Gvozdenko2022}.

-The [Eu/Fe], whose average is 1.9$\pm$0.2, provides a good prediction of what this abundance should be in NGC1569-B if the idea of COL pollution is a good model for this cluster's formation.
+The mean [Eu/Fe] of the cluster displayed in \autoref{Fig:BestAbundDistr} is 1.9$\pm$0.2.
+This provides a prediction of what the Eu abundance should be in NGC1569-B, if the COL pollution hypothesis is a good model for this cluster's formation.
 The large spread in Eu is not surprising, like the Fe spread is, as Ba has a large spread in the measurements that are being investigated here and both of these \textit{r}-process elements are expected to increase in tandem.
 This [Eu/Fe] is higher than anything in the Milky Way for this metallicity \citep[e.g.][]{Suda2008,Tsujimoto2014}, but so was the [Ba/Fe] abundance that sparked this investigation, so a large Eu abundance was expected.
-The spread in the Eu abundance is large, but that follows from the large Ba spread.
 The 60 new star particles are slightly negatively skewed for both the \textit{r}-process elements, the abundance does not get much higher than the average value, but can get lower.

+Only two of these five total clusters have steep enough density profiles to be real clusters.
+They may have an overall negative gradient, but they do not have any central concentration of stars.